API Versioning

 : an identifier for this version of the API, for examplev2

-The child API version does not require any modification, it has a standard Tyk OAS API definition.
-The important thing is that its API Id (x-tyk-api-gateway.info.id
+The child API does not require any modification to its API definition.
+The important thing is that its API Id must be added to the versions

-list in the Base API definition.
+list in the base API definition.
+We strongly recommend, however, that you configure info.state.internal

-Example Base API
+Example Tyk OAS Base API

 In the following example, we configure a Base API: